 Traffic During the COVID-19 Pandemic

 COVID-19 changed the world in 2020 – people lost jobs, found new jobs, had their jobs transition to working from home part- or full-time, and were forced to quarantine as much as possible.
-What used to be family gatherings for holidays, birthdays, and other special events transitioned to Zoom calls and drive-by parades.
-Traffic significantly decreased throughout March, increased from April through early September with the re-opening phases, and has since been declined again due to recalling the re-opening phases with cases seeing dramatic increases.
-Because of the recalls, traffic on Thanksgiving and Christmas experienced levels of traffic not seen since the early days of quarantine.
-The data for this project was extracted from eight (8) locations on MassDOT’s MS2 Transportation Data Management System website.
-2019 was used as the baseline year as it was unaffected by COVID-19 and where 2019 data was not present, it was calculated from previous years utilizing the provided annual growth rates on the MS2 website.
-The chart below displays how traffic was affected thus far in 2021 and displays the re-opening phases, recalls/lifted restrictions, and any other events that affected traffic.
+Ever since March 2020, traffic has fluctuated unlike many people have seen in their lifetime.
+Starting in the fall, traffic has historically declined, but in fall 2020 it declined significantly as COVID cases and deaths increased to at the time record numbers.
+But there was hope on the horizon as the COVID vaccines were approved and released for consumption and proved to be effective, cases and deaths declined rapidly, and traffic increased to near pre-pandemic levels in spring 2021.
+The data for this project was extracted from seven (7) locations on MassDOT’s MS2 Transportation Data Management System website.
+2019 is used as the baseline year as it was unaffected by COVID-19 and where 2019 data was not present, it was calculated from previous years utilizing the provided annual growth rates on the MS2 website.
+The chart below displays how traffic was affected in 2021 and displays the re-opening phases, recalls/lifted restrictions, and any other events that affected traffic.